Searching for a holiday idea.

 • For experienced drivers the blood alcohol level is 0.05.

-• Provisional drivers and young drivers may not have any alcohol before driving.
+• Provisional drivers and young drivers may not have any alcohol

 • Seat belts and child restraints must be worn by all vehicle occupants.